hassanzohdy/mongez/README.md

 Run the following Command in your cli.

-`composer require hassanzohdy/laravel-organizer`
+`composer require hassanzohdy/laravel-mongez`

 # Configurations

-Once its done run the following command to create the `config/organizer.php` file.
+Once its done run the following command to create the `config/mongez.php` file.

-`php artisan vendor:publish --provider="HZ\Illuminate\Organizer\Providers\OrganizerServiceProvider"`
+`php artisan vendor:publish --provider="HZ\Illuminate\Mongez\Providers\MongezServiceProvider"`

 # Documentation

-See full documentation in the [wiki page](https://github.com/hassanzohdy/laravel-organizer/wiki).
+See full documentation in the [wiki page](https://github.com/hassanzohdy/laravel-mongez/wiki).